Robinpig/Note/docs/CS/Java/Tomcat/Start.md

   This is typically encountered when a component fails to start and does not start all its sub-components.
   When the component is stopped, it will try to stop all sub-components - even those it didn't start.

 The most important methods in Lifecycle are start and stop.
 A component provides implementations of these methods so that its parent component can start and stop it.
 The other three methods—addLifecycleListener, findLifecycleListeners, and removeLifecycleListener—are related to listeners.
 A component can have listeners that are interested in an event that occurs in that component.
 When an event occurs, the listener interested in that event will be notified.
 The names of the six events that can be triggered by a Lifecycle instance are defined in public static final Strings of the interface.

 ## Bootstrap

+Tomcat supports multiple styles of configuration and startup - the most common and stable is server.xml-based, implemented in `org.apache.catalina.startup.Bootstrap`.

 Start entrance:

 ```shell
 startup.sh -> catalina.sh start ->java -jar org.apache.catalina.startup.Bootstrap.main()
 ```